section-engineering-education/engineering-education/articles/supervised-learning-algorithms/index.md

     print(linear_regression.score(X_test,y_test))
     ```

 The output of the print statement will be 0.55.
 The scoring metric used for linear regression is the R^2 metric.
-Pronounced as R-squared, it tells us about the effectiveness of the curve fitting.
+Pronounced as R-squared, it tells us about the effectiveness of the curve fitting on the graph.
 The closer the value of R-squared is to 1, the higher chances of good curve fitting.
 Curve fitting may lead to overfitting when the number of features considered is less.
 Overfitting refers to a scenario where the model performs very well on the data it has seen.
 But its performance drops when it works on unseen data.
 Underfitting is also a possibility when we don't have sufficient data to train the model(s) with.

 ### Conclusion
 We have looked at supervised learning and went over a few code snippets to implement these algorithms using scikit-learn.
 Scikit-learn is a very powerful and elegantly written library.
 I hope this serves as an introduction to your machine learning journey.